vidjil/vidjil/doc/vidjil-algo.md

 ### Compiling

-Running 'make' from the extracted archive should be enough to install vidjil-algo with germline and demo files.
+Running `make` from the extracted archive should be enough to install vidjil-algo with germline and demo files.
-It runs the three following 'make' commands.
+It runs the three following `make` commands.

 ``` bash